-I am an Arabist and nerd for all things Arabic.
-I am interested in Tunisian Arabic, Arabic linguistics, and literary translation.
-For fun I contribute to Wikipedia and code things (like this website) in Python.
+I am a linguist, translator, and overall nerd for all things Arabic.
+I am interested in AI (especially LLMs), Tunisian Arabic, Arabic NLP, Arabic pedagogy, Arabic linguistics, and literary translation.

 Thesis Topic: “Fī (‘in’) as a marker of the progressive aspect in Tunisian Arabic: A cognitive and historic approach.”